Organization and Policy

 Standards for licensed child day center address certain health precautions, adequate play space, a ratio of children per staff member, equipment, program and record keeping.
 Criminal record checks and specific qualifications for staff and most volunteers working directly with children are also required.
 Standards require the facility to meet applicable fire, health, and building codes.

-Compliance with standards is determined by announced and unannounced visits to the program by licensing staff with the Department of Social Services.
+Compliance with standards is determined by announced and unannounced visits to the program by licensing staff with the Department of Education.
 In addition, parents or other individuals may register a complaint about a program which will be investigated if it violates standards.